 Essential Spices and Ingredients to Elevate Your Keema Experience

-- 2 tbsp vegetable oil or ghee for sautéing
+- 2 tbsp vegetable oil or ghee

 - 1 large onion, finely chopped

-- 2 tsp ginger-garlic paste (freshly made if possible)
+- 2 tsp ginger-garlic paste

-- 2 medium tomatoes, finely chopped or pureed
+- 2 medium tomatoes, chopped or pureed

-- 1 green chili, slit or finely chopped
+- 1 green chili, slit (optional)

 - 1 tsp cumin seeds